materialsvirtuallab/nano266/labs/README.md

     export NWCHEM_BASIS_LIBRARY = <path/to/repo>/resources/nwchem_basis/
     ```

-2. You can download VirtualBox, and a Ubuntu virtual machine at this link and
+2. You can download VirtualBox (https://www.virtualbox.org/), and a
-   setup it up.
+   pre-configured Ubuntu virtual machine at this [link](https://s3.amazonaws.com/mavrl-web/nano266.ova).
+   Note that it is a hefty 3 Gb download, so you will want to download this on
+   a fast connection.
+After installing VirtualBox, do File->Import Appliance and
+   then select the downloaded `nano266.ova` file.
+You can then start the
+   virtual machine.
 3. You can download the source code for QuantumEspresso or NWChem and install it
    yourself. *Attempt this only if you have a fairly good familiarity with
    compiling things on Unix-based OSes, or are willing to spend the time to